Isobel Reed

 For what are you grateful?

-There are so many things I am grateful for, the biggest of which are my family, friends and husband.
+There are so many things I am grateful for, the biggest of which are my son, my husband, my family and friends.
 Without their love and support I wouldn’t be the person I am today.

 What is the number one lie you tell yourself?
 How is that working out?